 - State-of-the-art research networks in brain imaging, stem cells and informatics to create and coordinate the best possible science.

 - A programme of experimental medicine studies to find out what works and why.
-There are three Experimental Medicine themes:
+There are two Experimental Medicine themes:

 - Synaptic Health